JonKerridge/GPP_Library/README.md

 The design goal has been to construct data objects that contain no parallel content at all and that are solely derived from the needs of the application. <p>

-The programmer can use the the patterns with no underlying understanding of, nor the need to program any communication between any of the processes.
+The programmer can use the patterns with no underlying understanding of, nor the need to program any communication between any of the processes.
 The only concern of the programmer is to create the required communication channels for the resulting process network.
 This can be easily achieved by